mainawycliffe/kamanda/README.md

 > This is not meant to replace Firebase CLI but to compliment it.

+## Why?

+Kamanda is meant to make you work as developer easier by providing with easier and well built tools to make changes to your Firebase project quickly.

+For instance you want to create a new admin user for your Firebase App, you can use Kamanda to quickly add the user and attach the necessary custom claims.
+You can also attach or remove a users custom claims, view list of users among other functionality currently available for Firebase Auth.

+In future as Kamanda gains support for Firestore, it will give you can easy way to explore, export, import and manipulate your Firestore documents, right from the cloud without writing extra code.

 ## Installation

 > This is still an early version, feedback on improvements is much needed.